Skip to content

 Boston and Brookline, MA

-CultureHouse is working with the Emerald Necklace Conservancy to develop and conduct a public space impact assessment to measure the impacts of their Parks as Platform events.
-Parks as Platform is part of the larger Olmsted Now program, whose goals are to increase park access, amplify partner capacity to welcome expanded audiences, and maximize diverse public offerings.
+Over the summer of 2022, CultureHouse worked with the Emerald Necklace Conservancy to develop and conduct a public space impact assessment to measure the impacts of their Parks as Platform events.
+Parks as Platform was part of the larger Olmsted Now program, whose goals were to increase park access, amplify partner capacity to welcome expanded audiences, and maximize diverse public offerings.

 Interactive community engagement